Effect of the 2004 Indian Ocean earthquake on Sri Lanka: Tsunami and immediate effects

-Aftermath
+Aftermath and governmental response

 The main coastal highway in the south of Sri Lanka was closed in the aftermath of the tsunami, delaying relief supplies.
 An initial effort to deliver supplies was made by large numbers of private individuals filling their own vans and pickup trucks with food, clothing and bottled water and driving to affected areas.

 Reports of measles and diarrhoea reached authorities, renewing fears of a deadly epidemic.
 Relief operations were based in Colombo.

-On the morning of Thursday December 30, 2004, the Indian government warned of another possible tsunami, to make sure that the people would know what to do.
+On the morning of December 30, 2004, the Indian government warned of another possible tsunami, to make sure that the people would know what to do.
 However, The false alarm caused general panic in relief camps and incited traffic jams on roads leading from the coast.

-The science fiction author and scuba diver Sir Arthur C Clarke, who lived in Colombo, the capital, issued a statement saying that Sri Lanka "lacks the resources and capacity to cope with the aftermath".
+The science fiction author and scuba diver Arthur C Clarke, who lived in Colombo, the capital, issued a statement saying that Sri Lanka "lacks the resources and capacity to cope with the aftermath".
 Clarke reported that his family and staff were safe, "even though some are badly shaken and relate harrowing first hand accounts of what happened", and that his diving school (Arthur C. Clarke Diving School) "Underwater Safaris" at Hikkaduwa were destroyed.

 Sri Lanka's most popular sport is cricket, and the Australian, Bangladeshi, English and South African cricket teams announced that they would donate to the humanitarian effort in Sri Lanka and other Asian countries.
 The Indian cricket team pledged funds to the humanitarian effort in southern India.
 Two one-day matches were scheduled to raise further funds.

-As the tsunami left many families broken and many children living off the streets, Tamil Tigers recruited them.
-141 families denounced their children where recruited.